Nurudeen2020/Nurudeen2020/README.md

 -Skills:

-Python
+-Python
-Analytic tool: MS Excel, IBM SPSS
+-Analytic tool: MS Excel, IBM SPSS
-Microsoft PowerBI, Tableau
+-Microsoft PowerBI, Tableau
-MySQL, PosgreSQL, Sqlite, MongoDB, Apache Sparks
+-MySQL, PosgreSQL, Sqlite, MongoDB, Apache Sparks
-Web Scraping (Beautiful Soup and Selenium)
-Comfortable with Flask, Heroku, GCP, AWS and MS Azure
+-Web Scraping (Beautiful Soup and Selenium) -Comfortable with Flask, Heroku, GCP, AWS and MS Azure

 Hobbies:
-Competitive Programming
+-Competitive Programming
-Surfing the internet, Listening to music
+-Surfing the internet, Listening to music

 - 🌱 I’m currently learning how the concept of big data (Hadoop) is used in proving solutions to diverse problems
 - 💞️ I’m looking to collaborate with experts across several domains in solving anything that can help humanity